paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 (2) pay the salary (excluding premium pay or any special differential under [section 3972 of this title](./chapter-052-foreign-service.md#section-3972)) of members of the Service selected and assigned for training; and

-(3) provide special monetary or other incentives to encourage members of the Service to acquire or retain proficiency in foreign languages or special abilities needed in the Service.
+(3) provide special monetary or other incentives to encourage members of the Service to acquire or retain proficiency in and reutilize foreign languages or special abilities needed in the Service.

 **(c) Orientation and training for family members** The Secretary may provide to family members of members of the Service or of employees of the Department or other agencies, in anticipation of their assignment abroad or while abroad—